-- Identification of potential internal and external threats that could result in the compromise of the CA systems and assets - Assessment of the likelihood and potential damages of the identified threats - Review of the residual risks considering the implemented controls in place - Definition of new arrangements/controls as applicable to mitigate the residual risks - Alignment with the TSP management on a plan to implement the new arrangements/controls
+- Identification of Threats: Identify potential internal and external threats that could compromise CA systems and assets. - Threat Evaluation: Assess the likelihood and potential impact of identified threats. - Residual Risk Review: Analyze residual risks considering the effectiveness of existing controls. - Mitigation Planning: Define new measures or controls, as necessary, to mitigate residual risks. - Management Alignment: Collaborate with TSP management to develop and implement a plan for the proposed measures or controls.